 Ketones are produced in the liver from fat when you eat very few carbs and moderate amounts of protein.
 Your body & your brain then uses these ketones for fuel.

 When you are on the keto diet, your body switches from using carbs to fat as fuel/energy sources.
-As a result, insulin levels become low and fat burning increases.
+As a result, insulin levels decrease and fat burning increases.
 Big Time.

 This ultimate fat burning mode is known as ketosis.

 When your body is producing ketones you have entered ketosis-which is a natural metabolic state.
-(Not a danger zone!)
+(Not a danger zone like Ketoacidosis-which is a dangerous complication of Type-1 Diabetes.)
 Once you’re in ketosis your body has started to work for you & burn fat for fuel.

 You will also feel more alert, energized, less hungry, and focused.